C-L-Thomas/PryfynMeth/README.md

 # Background
 Welcome to the package PryfynMeth.
-This aims to be a toolkit to aid with the analysis of insect methylation data.
-We have included separate subfolders for workthroughs with Whole Genome Bisulphite Sequencing data and Nanopore sequencing data, and example scripts for the whole pipeline for [Nanopore](https://github.com/C-L-Thomas/PryfynMeth/blob/main/Nanopore_WorkFlow/Example_Workflow.sh).
+PryfynMeth is a combination of tools designed to help the analysis of insect methylation data.
+It takes aligned data from Whole Genome Bisulphite Sequencing (WGBS) or Nanopore Sequencing datasets, performs a binomial test to help establish methylated sites, and formats the data for downstream differential methylation analyses.
+In addition to this, PryfynMeth can also:

-# Documentation
-See the [Full Wiki](https://github.com/C-L-Thomas/PryfynMeth/wiki/Wiki) for setup instructions, usage, and deeper explanations.
+- Filter for coverage
+- Reduce the number of sites to get tested in differential methylation analyses
+- Combine all samples from the same treatment / tissue / sex to establish an overriding methylation pattern
+- Generate PCAs

+For further information, please examine the [Wiki documentation](https://github.com/C-L-Thomas/PryfynMeth/wiki/1.-Background-&-Rationale).
+The full pipeline for Nanopore sequencing can be found in the [Nanopore Section of the Wiki](https://github.com/C-L-Thomas/PryfynMeth/wiki/2.-Nanopore-Workflow).

 # Installation
 Download the repository: